 Moody’s Corp.
-(MCO), the credit-ratings firm whose shares plunged after the U.S. sued competitor Standard & Poor’s, said its board had authorized repurchases of $1 billion of stock.
+(MCO:US), the credit-ratings firm whose shares plunged after the U.S. sued competitor Standard & Poor’s, said its board had authorized repurchases of $1 billion of stock.

 The program could be used to buy back shares after Moody’s exhausts its authority to repurchase stock under a previous plan, which allowed it to acquire $677 million as of Dec.
 31, the New York-based company said yesterday in a statement distributed by Business Wire.